poiati/gmongo/README.md

 # Build

-The project is build using gradle
+The project is build using gradle.
 Gradle can be found in: http://www.gradle.org

 # Test